shiwt03/SSformer/README.md

 ### ADE20K

 The training and validation set of ADE20K could be download from this [link](http://data.csail.mit.edu/places/ADEchallenge/ADEChallengeData2016.zip).
-We may also download test set from [here](http://data.csail.mit.edu/places/ADEchallenge/release_test.zip).
+You may also download test set from [here](http://data.csail.mit.edu/places/ADEchallenge/release_test.zip).

 Part of SSformer's segmentation results on ADE20K:
 ![image](resources/SSformer_ADE20K.png)